Leonora Braham: Principal D'Oyly Carte soprano

 She played the leading role of Aline in the 1884–85 revival of The Sorcerer, receiving enthusiastic reviews.
 In 1885, she created the part of Yum-Yum in The Mikado, perhaps her best known role.
 The Era reported that "Miss Braham has in the part of Yum-Yum full opportunities for displaying those powers of finished acting and accomplished vocalism which have long since won for her the friendly admiration of all habitues of the Savoy."
 William Beatty-Kingston, writing in The Theatre, thought that she "sang and acted to perfection. ...
 [S]he was more fascinating than ever, and more than once saved the action from dragging by her unaffected vivacity and winsome playfulness."
 During the run of The Mikado, Carte, Gilbert and Sullivan considered letting Braham's contract expire because of her drinking.

 She next created the part of Rose Maybud in Ruddigore in January 1887.
-During the summer of 1886, she had secretly married J. Duncan Young, previously a principal tenor with the company, and Carte soon had another reason to dismiss the actress.
+During the summer of 1886, she had secretly married James Duncan Young, previously a principal tenor with one of Carte's touring companies, and Carte soon had another reason to dismiss the actress.
 In early 1887, shortly into the run of Ruddigore, Braham finally informed Carte that she was pregnant with her second child.
 This was not acceptable, particularly as the chorus sings, to her prim and proper character Rose Maybud: "Rose, all glowing with virgin blushes, say – Is anybody going to marry you today?"
 She soon left the Savoy, and Geraldine Ulmar was hastily called back from America to assume the role.
 Braham and Young's daughter was born on 6 May.
 She and Young later had a son.
 Braham created more of the Gilbert and Sullivan heroines than any other soprano, and she was the only English soprano to create more than one such role.